bitfinity-network/canister-sdk/README.md

   canister-sdk = { git = "https://github.com/infinity-swap/canister-sdk", package = "canister-sdk" }
 ```

+There's an example crate on how to use the `export-api` feature in the [canister-e](./ic-canister/tests/canister-e/) directory.
+This crate shows how to use the `export-api` features to export the methods in the canister and how to generate the idl for the canister with the methods included.

 ## ic-exports

 The `ic-exports` crate re-exports commonly used `ic` dependencies.
 This means that you can use the `ic-exports` crate to